dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ## Add the SignalR client library

 The SignalR server library is included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
 The JavaScript client library isn't automatically included in the project.
-For this tutorial, you use the [Library Manager (LibMan)](xref:client-side/libman/index) to get the client libary from *unpkg*. [unpkg](https://unpkg.com/#/) is a CDN for everything on [npm, the Node.js package manager](https://www.npmjs.com/get-npm).
+For this tutorial, you use the [Library Manager (LibMan)](xref:client-side/libman/index) to get the client libary from *unpkg*. [unpkg](https://unpkg.com/#/) is a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) that can deliver anything found in [npm, the Node.js package manager](https://www.npmjs.com/get-npm).

 # [Visual Studio](#tab/visual-studio/)